praekeltfoundation/vumi-messenger/README.rst

         helper_metadata={
             'messenger': {
                 'template_type': 'generic'
+                'elements': [
                     'title': 'The title',
                     'subtitle': 'The subtitle',
                     'image_url': 'The image_url to use', # This can be left blank 'buttons': [{
                         'title': 'Button 1',
                         'payload': {
                             'content': 'The content expected when a button is pressed', 'in_reply_to': 'The ID of the previous message' # This can be left blank }
                     }]
+                ]
             }
         })